taica00/SC1015/README.md

 ## Problem definition
 The COVID-19 pandemic has displaced millions of people from their jobs.
 In these desperate times, this has provided a perfect opportunity for online scammers to prey on their desperation.
 We are witnessing a daily rise in fake job postings and it is becoming increasingly difficult to differentiate between real and fraudulent job postings.
 Through this project, we aim to use data science and machine learning to create a classification model that uses text data features and meta-features to predict whether a job posting is fraudulent in nature.
 ## Contributors
-@leedz31 Lee Ding Zheng: Cleaning of data, EDA and Presentation </br>
+@leedz31(https://github.com/leedz31) Lee Ding Zheng: Cleaning of data, EDA and Presentation </br>
-@jeeink Qwek Jin Kee: Cleaning of data, EDA and Presentation </br>
+@JeeinK(https://github.com/JeeinK) Qwek Jin Kee: Cleaning of data, EDA and Presentation </br>
-@taica00 Tai Chen An: Machine Learning
+@taica00(https://github.com/taica00) Tai Chen An: Machine Learning
 ## Models used
 1. Random forest
 2. K-Nearest Neighbours